top of page

 • Current high school student

 Elise is a writer for Lumiere and a graduate of the University of Montana School of Law.
-She began writing for Lumiere in 2024 to help connect high school students to research opportunities.
+She began writing for Lumiere to help connect high school students to research opportunities.
 Lumiere is a selective research program where students work 1-1 with a research mentor to develop an independent research paper.

 Image Source: NYU logo